MobilityData/gbfs/gbfs.md

 ### Localization

-* Each supported language MUST be listed in the `languages` field in `system_information.json`.
+* Each supported language MUST be listed in the `languages` field in `system_information.json`. *(as of v3.0-RC)*
-* Translations MUST be provided for each supported language for all translateable fields.
+* Translations MUST be provided for each supported language for all translateable fields. *(as of v3.0-RC)*
-* URLs pointing to text intended for consumption by end-users MUST be provided for each supported language.
+* URLs pointing to text intended for consumption by end-users MUST be provided for each supported language. *(as of v3.0-RC)*

 ### Text Fields and Naming